apteanuj/gauge-theory-CNN/README.md

 # gauge-theory-CNN
-Includes code for computing ground state of gauge theories using JAX and NetKet
+Includes code for computing ground state of gauge theories using equivariant convolutional neural networks (CNN's) written in JAX and NetKet.